rickbarrette/redmine_qbo/README.md

 #Redmine Quickbooks Online

-A simple plugin for Redmine to connect to Quickbooks Online
+A plugin for Redmine to connect to Quickbooks Online

-The goal of this project is to allow redmine to connect with Quickbooks Online to create time activity entries for completed work when an issue is closed.
+The goal of this project is to allow Redmine to connect with Quickbooks Online to create `Time Activity Entries` for completed work when an Issue is closed.

-`Note: This project is under heavy development.
-Currently the initial functionality goal has been meet, however I am still working on adding other features.
+`Note: Although the core functionality is complete, this project is still under heavy development.
+I am still working on refining everthing and adding other features.
 Tags should be stable`

-####How it works
+####Features
-* Issues can be assigned to a QBO Customer and QBO Service Item via drop down in issues form
+* Issues can be assigned to a `Customer` via drop down in the edit Issue form
-  - The `QBO Employee` for the issue is assigned via the assigned redmine user
+* The `Employee` for the Issue is assigned via the assigned Redmine User
+  - This is set via a drop down in the user admistration page.
-  - IF an `Issue` has been assined a `QBO Customer`, `QBO Service Item` & `QBO Employee` when an `Issue` is closed the following will happen:
+* IF an `Issue` has been assined a `Customer` when an Issue is closed the following will happen:
-  - A new `QBO Time Activity` agaist the `QBO Customer` will be created using the total spent hours logged agaist an `Issue`.
+  - A new `Time Activity` will be created for the `Customer` assinged to the issue for each Redmine Time Entery.
-  - The rate will be the set via the `QBO Service Item` price
+    + Time Entries will be totalled up by Activity name.
+This will allow billing for diffrent activities without having to create seperate Issues.
+    + The Time Activity names are used to lookup 'Items' in Quickbooks.
+    + IF there isn'tany Items that match the Activity name it will be skipped, and will not be billed to the customer
+  - Labor Rates are set by the `Item` in Quickbooks
-* `Issues` with the Tracker `Quote` will generate an estimate based on the estimated hours and `QBO Service Item` cost.
+* `Issues` with the Tracker `Quote` will generate an estimate based on the estimated hours and `Item` rates.
-  - Needs to have a `QBO Customer` & `QBO Service Item` Assiged
+  - Needs to have a `Customer` Assiged
-* Users will be assigned a `QBO Employee` via a drop down in the user admistration page.
+* 'Payments' Can be created via the Redmine application menu
+* 'Customers' Can be created via the Redmine application menu
+* 'Customers' can be searched
+* Basic information for the 'Customer' can be viewed via the customer page
+* 'Custmoer' information can be update
+* Webhook Support
+  - 'Invoices' are automaticly attached to an Issue if a line item has a hashtag number in a `Line Item`
+  - 'Customers' are automaticly updated in local database

 ##Prerequisites